taojin1992/yolo-pet/README.md

   ```
   ./darknet detector train cfg/pet.data cfg/yolov3-tiny-TJ.cfg yolov3-tiny-TJ.weights
   ```
   The train result will be at your backup directory.
-You can fellow the guide above and test wheather it is good or not.
+You can follow the guide above and test whether it is good or not.